rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Updating projects with new versions of Autovala

+Every time autovala gets updated, doing "autovala update" or "autovala cmake" will update the *CMaleLists.txt* for that project, so it will take advantage of all the new features added in the new Autovala version.

 ## Rules followed by autovala to decide which valac version to use

 Some source-based distros (like gentoo) doesn't set a soft link *valac* pointing to a default vala compiler version.
 This behaviour is intentional, to allow to choose with which version compile the packages.